 - 1) All players should play all positions.
 There are to be no permanent assignments or positions.
 The opposing pitcher may not take a defensive position nearer home plate than the pitcher's rubber. - 2) NO SCORE IS KEPT (all winners no losers).
 Having fun and learning the fundamentals of baseball is the number one priority of the Rookie league. - 3) Games are played on a regulation Little League field, but bases can be moved from 60 feet apart to 50 feet apart.
 An arc, 15 feet from home plate shall be marked as foul territory.
 Any batted ball that does not go beyond this line shall be declared foul and the batter shall return for another try. - 4) A special ball, e.g., the Incrediball, is used (which is the size of a baseball, but somewhat softer). - 5) Managers or Coaches will pitch up to five pitches and the player will attempt to hit the pitches.
 If the player does not hit any of the five pitches, then the Manager will bring out the batting tee.
 If the last pitch is fouled off, another pitch can be made.
 Of course, everybody (players, parents, and fans) is happier if the player hits the ball before the tee is used, so the pitcher should make every attempt to make it easy, relative to the batter's ability, to hit the ball.
 Once the tee has been brought out, the player swings until the ball is hit.
 No strike outs, no walks. - 6) The games consist of four complete innings or 11⁄2 hours whichever occurs first.
-The half inning ends with 3 outs or batting the entire lineup, whichever comes first. - 7) Ten (10) players on the team play in the field defensively each inning, with 4 playing at outfield positions.
-No player may sit more than one inning per game. - 8) Managers and coaches may be on the field during play to help and encourage when necessary. - 9) There is no bunting in the Rookie division.
+Every batter on the offensive team bats each inning. - 7) All players on the team play in the field defensively each inning.
+No more than 7 players may play at an infield position.
+There are no outs. - 8) Managers and coaches may be on the field during play to help and encourage when necessary. - 9) There is no bunting in the Rookie division.